METS-Programme/ugandaemr-usermanual/upgrading.md

 2. Doubleclick the upgradedatabase file

 ## Upgrading from OpenMRS 1.9.x
+The upgrade from 1.9.x requires the replacement of the WAR file using the steps below:
+1. Open
 ## Adding a new module
 A new module is usually added to provide new functionality and features that were not currently available.
 1. Login as a user with administration privileges